Exporting Christmas tree decoration in Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 Competition in the Christmas tree decoration sector does not differ significantly from the sector in general.
-See our study about competition for Home Decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Christmas tree decorations can be found almost anywhere, from department stores to garden centres, offline and online.